aquasecurity/tfsec/docs/guides/configuration/ignores.md

-## Ignoring Warnings
+## Ignoring Issues

-You may wish to ignore some warnings.
+You may wish to ignore some issues.
 If you'd like to do so, you can simply add a comment containing `tfsec:ignore:<rule>` to the offending line in your templates.
 If the problem refers to a block of code, such as a multiline string, you can add the comment on the line above the